veksh/ansible-esxi/README.md

 Ansible has some great modules for VMware vCenter (especially in 2.5), but none for managing standalone ESXi hosts.
-There are many cases when full vCenter infrastructure is not required (and web-based Host UI is quite enough for administrative tasks).
+There are many cases when full vCenter infrastructure is not required and web-based Host UI is quite enough for routine administrative tasks.

-Modules, roles and playbooks presented here allow to manageme standalone ESXi hosts (although hosts under vCenter are ok too) with SSH connection, usually with transparent key-based authentication.
+Modules, roles and playbooks presented here allow to manage standalone ESXi hosts (although hosts under vCenter are ok too) with direct SSH connection, usually with transparent key-based authentication.

 # Contents of repository

 - role to configure ESXi host (`roles/hostconf_esxi`)
-- playbooks to deploy new VM on ESXi host (in `vm_deploy/`)
+- playbooks to deploy new VMs to ESXi host (in `vm_deploy/`)
     - by uploading (template) VM from some other host (`upload_clone`)
     - or by cloning local VM (`clone_local`)
 - modules used by role and deployment playbook